-- Steer tag day and weigh in will occur April 1st, 2017 from 8am-12 pm.
+- Steer tag day and weigh in will occur April 14th,2018 from 8am-12 pm.
 There will not be a top weight at the April weigh in.
 Beef will need to weigh between 1100 lb and 1500 lbs at fairtime.

-- Tag day for sheep, goats, and swine is June 3rd, 2017 from 8am-12pm.
-Swine will need to be hauled to the fairgrounds but will remain in the trailer to avoid cross contamination.
+- Tag day for sheep, goats, and swine is June 2nd, 2018 from 8am-12pm.
+At this time Swine exhibitors will pick up tags.
 Sheep and goats will be weighed.

 - If another fair’s weigh in/tag day conflicts with YVFR tag day, arrangements must be made PRIOR to the YVFR date and paperwork MUST be received within 7 days of tag day.